-We started the process of determining a valid price forecast for Arch Capital Group Ltd with a discounted cash flow analysis -- the results of which can be found in the table below.
+Below please find a table outlining a discounted cash flow forecast for ACGL, in which we model out valuation assuming a variety of terminal growth rates.
 To summarize, we found that Arch Capital Group Ltd ranked in the 75th percentile in terms of potential gain offered.
-Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 369.67%.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 334.33%.
 In terms of the factors that were most noteworthy in this DCF analysis for ACGL, they are:

 Terminal Growth Rate in Free Cash Flow

 For other companies in the Financial Services that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as ACGL, try AMP, HCI, OXSQ, ESNT, and DGICA.

 A consortium led by insurer Arch Capital Group Ltd. has made an approximately $500 million offer to acquire reinsurance firm Watford Holdings Ltd , people familiar with the matter said on Tuesday.
 The bid comes more than a year after …

 The fact that Hurricane Laura managed to miss major cities like Houston and New Orleans means that insured losses (whether from wind or flood) should stay "quite manageable," Keefe, Bruyette & Woods says in its recap of the storm and insurers.
 Elsewhere in Notable Calls, Wells Fargo looked at property/casualty...